 Razer Man O’War’s strength lies in its price range.
 It has a very decent mic.
 It has one of the strongest wireless signals in its price range.
 The audio is very rich-sounding default audio.

-The ManO’War also has a 7.1 surround sound option, In addition to this, you get a custom EQ options and a retractable mic.
-That mic doesn’t sound as good as some other headset but is still solid, mic positioning is also very strategic.
-This makes this one of the best gaming headset available on the market The headset is very comfortable to wear.
+The ManO’War also has a 7.1 surround sound option; In addition to this, you get a custom EQ options and a retractable mic.
+That mic doesn’t sound as good as some other headset but is still robust; mic positioning is also very strategic.
+This makes this one of the best gaming headset available on the market.
+The headset is very comfortable to wear.

-It is because of its huge leatherette ear cups.
-The weight of the headset is very much and the use of huge ear cups makes you sweat pretty often and the cups become hot.
+It is because of its large leatherette ear cups.
+The weight of the headset is very much, and the use of large ear cups makes you sweat pretty often, and the cups become hot.
 The round shape of the cans doesn’t help either.
 So, the comfort here is 50/50.

 It comes with the Razer Synapse software like any other Razer product.
 The software feels intuitive with familiar presets.
 The software is easy to use; it makes clear all the methods with which you can achieve the sound you want.
-You also have the ability to individually control the type of sound and volume in each program which is a nice touch.
+You also can individually control the type of sound and volume in each program, which is a nice touch.

-The price point is the biggest selling point here, it’s launch price is around a hundred and 10 dollars.
-It comes with good build quality too, the design is really chunky, it does have some flex to it.
-Razer also cut the price on the RGB lighting but included a 3.5mm jack connectivity which is a plus point.
+The price point is the most significant selling point here; its launch price is around a hundred and 10 dollars.
+It comes with excellent build quality too, and the design is chunky, it does have some flex to it.
+Razer also cut the price on the RGB lighting but included a 3.5mm jack connectivity, which is a plus point.
 But for the price it is available, the Razer ManO’War is a headset that you cannot pass up on.
 It is one of the best gaming headset available out there.

 Pros and Cons

 The price tag is a big factor in product sales.
 People don’t really want to spend a huge amount of money on a headset.
 HyperX has fortunately introduced its Stinger which tackles this very problem.
 The headset is reasonably priced and comes with loads of features.